utap2/utap2/docs/rst/user-guide.rst

 User datasets
 =============

 The "User datasets" screen contains the list of the user's analyses.
-You can see the status of the run (RUNNING/SUCCESSFOL/FAILS).
-You need to refresh the page to see if the status has changed (you also will get email in the end of the run).
+You can see the run status (RUNNING/SUCCESSFOL/FAILS).
+You need to refresh the page to see if the status has changed (you will also get an email at the end of the run).

 .. image:: ../figures/analysis-list.png